 Stacy received her Master of Science in Marriage & Family Therapy from Friends University in Wichita, Kansas.
 She brings with her a wealth of experience of working with clients who have experienced trauma, mood disorders, attachment issues, conflict resolution, parenting, and working with blended families.
 Previously, Stacy provided therapeutic services for at-risk families, individuals, couples, and juvenile offenders.
 She has extensive knowledge in family preservation, foster care, adoption services, and in juvenile detention, and has worked with clients in residential, home and office settings.

 Prior to her role as an LMFT, Stacy earned her Bachelors degree in psychology and human development from the University of Kansas.
 She put this degree to great use working in early childhood education and conducting multicultural and diversity trainings.

 In her private time Stacy can usually be found with a good book and a cup of hot tea.

 Shawn holds a Bachelor of Arts Degree in Sociology from Lamar University as well as a Master of Arts in Anthropology from the University of Houston.
-Following graduate studies, he worked for 11 years as the Director of Educational & Case Management Services with refugee and human trafficking populations.
-He also served as a adjunct professor of Anthropology at the University of Houston for four years specializing in gender & sexuality.
-Additionally, he has been an active volunteer in the recovery community of Houston for over two years serving those overcoming chemical dependency.
-He is a Licensed Chemical Dependency Counselor Intern as well as a Recovery Support Specialist through the Texas Department of State Health Services.
-His is passionate about assisting others in rebuilding their lives through educational empowerment.
+Following graduate studies, he worked for 11 years as the Director of Educational & Case Management Services at a non-profit organization serving refugee and trafficked-persons populations.
+He was also an adjunct professor at the University of Houston for four years specializing in gender & sexuality and psychological anthropology.

-Shawn enjoys spending time with family & friends, yoga, tennis, film and reading.
-He is also an avid traveler having visited 26 countries on five continents.
+Shawn enjoys yoga, tennis, films, reading, and spending time with friends, family, and his dog.
+He is an avid traveler having visited 26 countries on five continents.